 - No improvement after 4 weeks of treatment

 - Prolonged use of corticosteroids

-Complete blood count, erythrocyte sedimentation rate, and C-reactive protein levels are beneficial if there is a suspicion of infection or a neoplasm.
+Complete blood count, ESR, and CRP levels are beneficial if an infection or neoplasm is suspected.

-Vitamin D, serum calcium, and parathyroid hormone levels are advised in elderly patients with degenerative and metabolic conditions.
-Rheumatoid factor and anti-CCP are indicated for rheumatoid arthritis.
+Vitamin D, serum calcium, and parathyroid hormone levels are recommended in elderly patients with degenerative and metabolic conditions.
+Rheumatoid factor and anti-cyclic citrullinated peptide (CCP) are indicated in patients with rheumatoid arthritis.

-It can differentiate between various diseases like metabolic disorders, inflammatory condition, and tumor/neoplasm.
+X-rays can differentiate between various diseases, such as metabolic disorders, inflammatory conditions, and tumors/neoplasms.

-Although routine X-ray can show non-specific signs, usually it is important to form a baseline.
-X-rays should be done after preparation of the bowel with laxatives and charcoal tablets.
+Although routine X-rays can show non-specific signs, baseline X-rays can prove important during follow-up evaluations.
+X-rays should be performed after preparation of the bowel with laxatives and charcoal tablets.